Well of the Oath

 Genesis 21:27-32, Jasher 22:8-10

-And Abraham took sheep and oxen, and gave them to Abimelech; and both of them made a covenant.
-And Abraham set 7 ewe lambs of the flock by themselves.
-And Abimelech said to Abraham, “What mean these 7 ewe lambs which you have set by themselves?”
+Abraham took sheep and oxen and gave them to Abimelech, and the two of them made a covenant.
+Then Abraham set 7 ewe lambs apart from the flock.

 Resolution